vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 769-771; on K. kr.
 7th tithi to 10th one should subsist respectively on milk, bilva leaves, lotuses, and morsels of lotus fibres and on 11th fast; worship Keśava on these days;

-secures Viṣnuloka; HV II.
+secures Viṣṇuloka; HV II.
 770. Lakṣmivrata-(1) on every 5th tithi observe fast and worship

-Lakṣmi; one year; at end donate a golden lotus and a cow; he secures wealth in each life and reaches Viṣnuloka; HV I. 568 ( from Yamapurāṇa), KR 118 (2) on Cai. su.
+Lakṣmi; one year; at end donate a golden lotus and a cow; he secures wealth in each life and reaches Viṣṇuloka; HV I. 568 ( from Yamapurāṇa), KR 118 (2) on Cai. su.
 3 subsist on ghee and boiled rice, on 4th bathe outside the house in a tank having lotuses and worship Lakṣmi in a lotus and offer on 5th lotus with the hymn to Sri; on 5th bathe the same and donate gold; one year; Vi.
 Dh.

 III.
 154. 1-15.
 Lalitakāntādevī-vrata-the same as Mangala-candikā above.